Beaulieu Home Improvement

 A residential roofing contractor knows what to look for when it comes to roof damage.
 However, the average homeowner doesn't have the experience needed to identify potential problems.
 That's why it's important for individuals to read up on possible roofing issues and how to avoid or treat them to avoid having to pay for a roof replacement.
 While moss might make your home look like something out of a storybook, this nasty occurrence could indicate bad water damage along with other possible roofing issues.
 If you see this unwelcome green growth on your roof, here are some steps you need to take.

-Does Moss Mean You'll Need A Roof Replacement?
+Does Moss on Your Roof Mean You Need a Roof Replacement?

 One of the first concerns homeowners have when it comes to roof damage is the potential for a roof replacement.
 This costly, time-consuming, and disruptive process is a nightmare for the unexpecting homeowner.
 If you do see algae or moss on your home's roof, you shouldn't panic.
 It's a natural phenomenon that doesn't necessarily mean a roof replacement is a must.
 Any residential roofing contractor will also let you know that the presence of this growth isn't proof that your home is the victim of moisture or water damage.
 However, since roof damage is a possibility and enough damage can lead to the need for a roof replacement, it's critical to tackle the problem quickly and efficiently.

-How Does Moss End Up On My Roof?
+How Does Moss End Up on a Roof?

 Many homeowners are puzzled by the growth of moss, as it seems to appear on their roof seemingly out of nowhere.
 Fortunately, a residential roofing contractor can explain exactly why your home's roof is home to this new growth of moss.
 Generally, it tends to develop in areas that are blocked from the sun.
 Whether you have a roof with a higher pitch that casts a shadow on the lower portion or you have nearby trees with many overhanging limbs, these are optimal areas for moss to grow and spread.
 Also, if you happen to live in a climate that experiences a lot of precipitation, the chances of seeing moss or algae growing on your roof increase considerably.
 However, an experienced residential roofing contractor will be able to treat moss growth on homes in any climate.
 If you catch the growth of moss early, you have a good chance of avoiding a roof replacement and damage.
 The longer you leave it sitting on your roof, the greater the chances that issues will develop.